Are ticks just a harmless nuisance?

 Signs of Lyme disease

-A characteristic sign of Lyme disease is a skin rash that starts with a small red patch that gradually expands, often clearing in the centre to form a bull's-eye pattern.
-The person may develop flu-like symptoms including fatigue, headache, chills, fever, muscle and joint pain, and swollen lymph nodes.
-Less commonly, there have been reports of tingling or numbness in the hands and feet or facial paralysis.
+A characteristic sign of Lyme disease is a skin rash that starts with a small red patch that gradually expands, often clearing in the centre to form a "bull's-eye" pattern.
+The person may develop "flu-like" symptoms including fatigue, headache, chills, fever, muscle and joint pain, and swollen lymph nodes.
+Less commonly, tingling or numbness in the hands and feet or facial paralysis has also been reported.

 Preventing tick bites